sayande717/college/README.md

 (3) 66.py - Write a program to demonstrate the module 'Pandas'.
 (4) 67.py - Write a program to demonstrate the module 'SciPy'.
 (5) 68.py - Write a program to demonstrate the module 'Matplotlib'.
+[Assignment 8]
+(1) 69.py - Create a class and object using Python.
+(2) 70.py - Create a class and object with method.
+(3) 71.py - Program on Inheritance.
+(4) 72.py - Program to use class and objects to calculate total marks obtained by a student.
+(5) 73.py - Program to demonstrate method overriding.
+(6) 74.py - Program to demonstrate how a private attribute works.